 - Add extra flavor by incorporating different seasonings: ranch, garlic & herb, paprika, or Old Bay are some tasty examples.

 - For a sweet treat, drizzle the fries with maple syrup and sprinkle with some cinnamon or brown sugar!

-- Do you have the Ninja Foodi Grill?
-Instead of baking in the oven, just toss the fries in there for 15-20 minutes on the air crisp setting.
+Do you have the Ninja Foodi Grill of Air Fryer?
+Instead of baking in the oven, just toss the potatoes in there for 15-20 minutes on the air crisp setting.

 - sheet pan

 - Preheat oven to 425°F and bring 3 cups of water to a boil.

 - Wash and peel sweet potatoes.
 Make sure to remove any dark spots or strings.
 You can leave the skin on if you prefer.

 - Gently place sweet potatoes in the boiling water.
 Boil for 8 minutes.
 Then, remove and drain water.